openvswitch/ovs/INSTALL.Fedora.md

    This produces one RPM: "openvswitch".

+   To enable DPDK support in the resulting openvswitch package, add `--with dpdk` to the build command.

    The above command automatically runs the Open vSwitch unit tests.
    To disable the unit tests, run: